Authors, Writers, Publishers, and Book Readers

 If you would like more information about me or my novel, please feel free to visit www.elizabethfisherauthor.com.
 Curse Me Not is available at most major booksellers including Amazon, Barnes & Noble and Kobo.

 After publishing my urban fantasy novel, Curse Me Not, which is about a woman who can cleanse curses off people’s auras, I was surprised by readers asking me about aura health.
-My novel was, by definition, fiction, so I turned to real world experts and was surprised that generally the answer doesn’t…Continue
+My novel was, by definition, fiction, so I turned to real world experts and was surprised that generally the answer doesn’t involve as much New Age mumbo-jumbo as I’d imagined.
+(Yep, I was…Continue

-Have you noticed how stereotypes are invariably wrong but they live on because there’s a…Continue
+Have you noticed how stereotypes are invariably wrong but they live on because there’s a kernel of truth hidden inside the b*******?

 Fictional writing should offer a rhythm, a pattern, and a sound.
 Together these elements create what’s needed for any decent narrative: flow.
 Without flow, readers will soon find themselves disinterested in what you’ve written and, frankly, perturbed at you.